Jerjoker007/discord-bot-js/README.md

 - 🛠️ `/ravi-config channel`
   Sets up the 3 channels used by the bot:
-  - **Receptionist Channel** → where players submit their screenshot andin which batch they participated
+  - **Receptionist Channel** → where players submit their screenshot and in which batch they participated
   - **Review Channel** → where admins evaluate each batche
   - **Error Channel** → for bot execution and database error logs